opulo-inc/ohai/docs/lumen/staging-plate/index.md

 ### Install hardware onto 3D printed components
-* Insert the given quantities of M3 hex nuts into the following 3D prints with an arbor press:
+* Insert the given quantities of M3-hex-nut pieces into the following 3D prints with an arbor press:
     * 2x for y-coupler-bracket
     * 3x valve-mount
     * 4x for bottom-camera mount